-Any strong and growing economy requires an inclusive and resilient approach to growth to ensure that talent, innovation, and our communities can become stronger in times of stress.
-By tapping into the expertise of a broad pool of thinkers and doers, we aim to catalyze innovative and scalable solutions to help individuals and communities thrive, all the while building resilience to withstand future challenges.
+The Challenge launched in 2020, in recognition that any strong and growing economy requires an inclusive and resilient approach to growth to ensure that talent, innovation, and our communities can become stronger in times of stress.
+We aimed to catalyze innovative and scalable solutions to help individuals and communities thrive, all the while building resilience to withstand future challenges.

-We recognize that the COVID-19 global pandemic is affecting our society in profound ways and will require new and innovative approaches.
-Beyond the impacts on public health, the COVID-19 crisis is likely to have severe economic repercussions.
-Supply chains are being disrupted, businesses are suffering losses, workers are facing unemployment, and too many people lack the savings or credit to weather an economic downturn.
+The Challenge took place during the COVID-19 global pandemic, which affected our society in profound ways and required new and innovative approaches.
+Beyond the impact on public health, the COVID-19 crisis had severe economic repercussions.
+Supply chains were disrupted, businesses suffered losses, workers faced unemployment, and too many people lacked the savings or credit to weather an economic downturn.

 We sought inclusive growth proposals from and for anywhere in the world.
-The Challenge looked in particular for proposals in the in the areas listed below – but welcomed other proposals for using data science to advance shared prosperity, and help ensure an inclusive recovery.
+The Challenge looked in particular for proposals in the categories listed below – but also welcomed other proposals for using data science to advance shared prosperity, and help ensure an inclusive recovery.

 JOBS OF TOMORROW